What is the CHEETA Project?

 CHEETA works primarily with multicultural teens living in or around Portland public housing.
 Focusing on the issues of social justice and conflict transformation, teens from all of Portland’s diverse youth come together to plan and implement change in their community.

 Our PartnersCHEETA would not be possible without the support from so many organizations and individuals.
+Funders over the years have included:

 Our Origins

-The CHEETA Project was first developed in 2009 by the Program Director Katherine Stitham as a pilot Project titled the Cultural Heritage Education and Empowerment Through the Arts (CHEETA) Project.
+The CHEETA Project was first developed in 2009 by Katherine Stitham as a pilot Project titled the Cultural Heritage Education and Empowerment Through the Arts (CHEETA) Project.
 This project was designed as a series of leadership workshops for refugee and immigrant youth which would culminate in a project proposal of the students’ making for a future program that was a direct response to their understanding of the community’s needs.

-Operated over the summer of 2010 with support from the Alliance for Responsible Communities and the Portland Housing Authority, the CHEETA Project worked with 27 middle and high school students to develop a community needs assessment and to discuss topics such as the environment and sustainability, peace education, community and identity, equality and justice, human rights, and conflict resolution.
+CHEETA operated over the summer of 2010 with support from the Alliance for Responsible Communities and the Portland Housing Authority, the CHEETA Project worked with 27 middle and high school students to develop a community needs assessment and to discuss topics such as the environment and sustainability, peace education, community and identity, equality and justice, human rights, and conflict resolution.
+At the end of the summer, four students took on leadership roles in the program and helped to implement the program outlined by the group.

-Operated over the summer of 2010 with support from the Alliance for Responsible Communities and the Portland Housing Authority, the CHEETA Project worked with 27 middle and high school students to develop a community needs assessment and to discuss topics such as the environment and sustainability, peace education, community and identity, equality and justice, human rights, and conflict resolution.
+CHEETA operated over the summer of 2010 with support from the Alliance for Responsible Communities and the Portland Housing Authority, the CHEETA Project worked with 27 middle and high school students to develop a community needs assessment and to discuss topics such as the environment and sustainability, peace education, community and identity, equality and justice, human rights, and conflict resolution.
+At the end of the summer, four students took on leadership roles in the program and helped to implement the program outlined by the group.